The middle-class Kiwi Dream might feel like a moving target. Here's what you can do about it

 Fifty years ago, a middle-class life didn't include two SUVs, international holidays, data plans for every family member, and subscription services for everything from TV to meal kits.
 This phenomenon is known as "lifestyle creep," where increased income is immediately absorbed by increased spending.

-Not necessarily.
-But the rules of the game have changed and playing by the old rulebook "go to school, get a job, save a portion of your income" is a guaranteed way to lose.
+The rules of the game have changed, and playing by the old rulebook ("go to school, get a job, save a portion of your income") is no longer enough.

 The antidote to the squeeze is self-reliance and a shift in focus.
-You cannot control the Reserve Bank's interest rate decisions, and you certainly cannot control the global housing market.
+You cannot control the Reserve Bank's interest rate decisions, and you certainly cannot control the housing market.
 You can control how much you invest, where you invest, and why you invest.
-Here are a couple of tips:
+Here are a few starting points:

 This is the golden rule of personal finance.
 Before you pay the power bill, the landlord, or the barista, pay your future self.
 Automate a portion of your income into an investment account.
-Treating savings as a bill that must be paid changes your psychological approach to money.
+Treating savings as a bill requiring payment changes your psychological approach to money.

 Read more: Pay yourself first

 You need to move from the "labour" side of the equation to the "capital" side.
 This doesn't mean you need to buy a farm next week.
-It means consistently acquiring assets that compound over time.
-This could include shares, managed funds including KiwiSaver, property, or diverse portfolios of all these assets.
+It means consistently acquiring assets compounding over time.
+This could include shares, managed funds including KiwiSaver, property, or diverse portfolios across all these asset classes.

 Learn more:

-The “Joneses” who you might look at enviously on social media or who live a few doors over and live who a seemingly lavish lifestyle are probably broke.
+The "Joneses" who you might look at enviously on social media, or who live a few doors over with a seemingly lavish lifestyle, are probably broke.
 They have a leased Audi and maxed-out credit cards.
-Trying to keep up with them is the fastest way to the poorhouse.
+Trying to keep up with them is the fastest route to the poorhouse.
 Real wealth is often invisible; it's the money you didn't spend.

 Related material: